dport96/dport96.github.io_old/projects/BSiSEE.md

 E.	Guidance (if any) for better practices within the context of software engineering courses

-F.	In what courses have the bad practices have been observed
+F.	In what courses have the bad practices been observed

 G.	How (if at all) has the bad practice been addressed within software engineering courses or programs